-I bring an adaptable and systemic approach to Massage Therapy that emphasizes results over any one technique or modality.
+Mighty Oak brings an adaptable and systemic approach to Massage Therapy that emphasizes results over any one technique.

-I am capable of adapting to each client’s specific needs.
+Our RMTs adapt to each client’s specific needs.
 Are you very sensitive to pressure?
 Do you like A LOT of pressure?
 Are you curious, determined, or perhaps doubtful?
-Whatever the case, I’m able to meet you where you’re at.
+Whatever the case, we will meet you where you’re at.

-I welcome and work with people of any gender and all ages.
-I offer my same sincere interest and motivation to resolve the health complaints of every individual.
+We welcome and work with people of any gender and all ages.
+Every individual can expect the same sincere interest and motivation to resolve their health complaints.
 You don’t have to fit a specific mould to fit in at Mighty Oak.

-I use a combination of manual treatment and education during treatment.
-I want you to better understand what’s going on, and help to reduce your fear and anxiety around what you’re going through.
+Your RMT will use a combination of manual therapy and education during treatment.
+We want you to better understand what’s going on, and help to reduce your fear and anxiety around what you’re going through.
 Knowledge is power!

-Below you can explore the various therapeutic massage techniques that I blend together during appointments.
+Below you can explore the various therapeutic massage techniques that your RMT blends together during appointments.

-Everybody is unique – and I see many different people – but over the years I’ve noticed some patterns.
+Everybody is unique – we treat many different people – but over the years we’ve noticed some patterns.
 Can you relate to any of the personas below?

 What is a ‘systemic approach’ to Massage Therapy?